Stricken iron giants are the stars of Bolivia’s Cementerio de Trenes, where desert winds are transforming vintage steam trains into dust

-It’s fascinating to see how nature has taken control and made these manmade behemoths so wounded and frail.
+It’s fascinating to see how nature has taken control and made these manmade behemoths look wounded and frail.

 The vivid colours of the forsaken trains are amplified under the intense desert sun, and the glow of rust is easy to spot from the nearby city.

 Our stop in the train boneyard lasted around 30 minutes.
-But I could have spent hours there – taking photos, peering inside shadowy husks that are stripped of anything useful, and marvelling at how these manmade beasts are slowly crumbling into dust.
+But I could have spent hours there – taking photos, peering inside shadowy husks, and marvelling at how these manmade beasts are slowly crumbling to oblivion.